guilhemmarchand/trackme/docs/rest_api_reference.rst

 **This endpoint creates a new identity card that can later on be associated with one or more data sources (if the card based on the doc_link does not exist it is created, if the card exists already, the doc_link and doc_note are updated and the definition of object is preserved), it requires a POST call with the following data required:**

 - ``doc_link``: "documentation link, this will be made available in the source identity card"
-- ``doc_note``: "OPTIONAL: documentation note"
+- ``doc_note``: "Optional, documentation note"
-- ``"update_comment": OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update``
+- ``"update_comment": Optional, a comment for the update, comments are added to the audit record, if unset will be defined to: API update``

 *External:*